Superstition in Pakistan

 In Pakistan, Sleep paralysis is considered to be an encounter with Shaitan (Satan), evil jinns or demons who have taken over one's body.
 This ghoul is known as 'bakhtak' or ifrit.
+Some even mistake Epilepsy for possession of jin or some evil in most cases due to lack of education and understanding.

 The penchant for faith healers and black magicians spans society, from the rich landlords of the rural areas to the urban classes of Lahore and Karachi.
 The villagers of Rajanpur rural Punjab, call upon a Pir believed to be endowed with mystical powers that can purify contaminated water after severe floods.
 Pakistanis from all walks of life routinely turn to faith healers to remedy various health problems, from Abdominal pain to Epilepsy, avert marriage meltdowns and financial crises and even fend off the powers of other healers.

 Many in Pakistan believe that black magic or sorcery can help reduce their problems, cure diseases, or even bring good luck.
 Such practices are common not only in far-flung rural areas, where many of people are of low education, but also in big cities with higher education such as Islamabad, Faisalabad and Karachi.